meilisearch/documentation/faq/faq.md

 ## I do not understand the relevancy of my search results.

-The search responses are sorted according to a set of consecutive rules called ranking rules.<br>
+The search responses are sorted according to a set of consecutive rules called ranking rules.
 Here is more information about the [relevancy of MeiliSearch](/guides/main_concepts/relevancy.md).

 MeiliSearch applies these ranking rules in default order.
 This order can be modified.
-Furthermore, these rules can be deleted and new ones can be added.<br>
+Furthermore, these rules can be deleted and new ones can be added.
 All of the ranking rules can be modified via the [dedicated routes in the MeiliSearch API](/references/ranking_rules.md).

 ## Do you provide a public roadmap for MeiliSearch and its integration tools?